What is accounting research?

 Studies in which the topical content involves an audit topic.
 These studies vary widely and include, but are not limited to, the study of the audit environment—external and internal, auditor decision making, auditor independence, the effects of auditing on the financial reporting process, and auditor fees.

-- For a review of archival audit research see DeFond and Zhang (2014, available here)
+- For an example see DeFond and Zhang (2014, available here)

 Studies that address the topical content of financial accounting, capital markets, and decision making based on financial accounting information.

-- For a review of empirical research on accounting choice see Fields, Lys, and Vincent (2001, available here)
+- For an example see Fields, Lys, and Vincent (2001, available here)

 Studies that examine issues regarding budgeting, compensation, decision-making within an enterprise, incentives, and the allocation of resources within an enterprise.

-- For a review of empirical research in Managerial Accounting see Ittner and Larcker (2001, available here)
+- For an example see Ittner and Larcker (2001, available here)